This post has been updated November 2017. I have tweaked the colours slightly from the previous version (2014) but the principles are the same.

 - I love vibrant colour and so am looking for colours that are intense and easy to give me ‘juicy’ washes

 - Some of my choices have been influenced by the way that I work (ie. fast spontaneous watercolour) I need to ensure that I can mix a colour quickly and also recover a mix if I accidentally mix the wrong colour in (ie. transparent colours are more tolerant of mixing 3 colours together than opaque which are more likely to give you mud with more than 2) and I have convenience colours to make my mixing easier.

-– I try to use single pigment paints always (sepia is an exception) so that my colours are brighten and clearer.
+- I try to use single pigment paints so that my colours are brighter and clearer.

 - I LOVE granulating colours!!!!

-– You just have to get to know your paints!!!
+- You just have to get to know your paints!
 How do they mix with other colours and react in different situations.
 How versatile are they, what mixes you will typically use them for.
-I will post below all my working pages that I did to decide on the best colours for this set… I keep revisiting mixes!

 - My palette is designed for the bright light of the harsh Australian light so might not be the best selection for people that live closer to the poles.

-This basic palette follows more or less a standard approach of a warm and cool version of the primaries, and a few earth tones…but with a few personal quirks.
+This basic palette follows more or less a standard approach of a warm and cool version of the primaries, a green, a few earth tones but with a few personal quirks.